-Moreover, during the entire time series since 1990 to 2017 GHG removals were decreasing, what was connected mainly with national practices of cropland and grassland management, as well as forestry.
+Moreover, during the entire time series since 1990 to 2017, GHG removals were decreasing in LULUCF, and in 2018 the sector for the first time became a net source, what was connected mainly with national practices of cropland and grassland management, as well as forestry management and natural disturbances frequency and severity.

-Emissions of CH4 are the second largest after CO2 if considering their share in total GHG emissions.
-In 2017 CH4 emissions in Ukraine amounted to 63.67 Mt CO2-eq., what is 65.1% lower compared to 1990, and 3.5% lower than in 2016 (Table ES.2.1).
-The largest CH4 source in the energy sector is coal mining, as well as the processes of production, transportation, storage, distribution, and consumption of oil and natural gas.
+Emissions of CH_4 are the second largest after CO_2 if considering their share in total GHG emissions.
+In 2018 CH_4 emissions in Ukraine amounted to 67.54 Mt CO_2 -eq., what is 63.0% lower compared to 1990, but 6.1 % higher than in 2017 (Table ES.2.1).
+The largest CH_4 source in the energy sector is coal mining, as well as the processes of production, transportation, storage, distribution, and consumption of oil and natural gas.
 In agriculture, the main source of CH4 emissions is enteric fermentation of cattle.
-The economic decline and structural changes was accompanied by reduction in agricultural production, which led to reduced methane emissions in the Agriculture sector in 2017 to 387.16 kt, what is more than four times lower than in 1990.
+The economic decline and structural changes was accompanied by reduction in agricultural production, which led to reduced methane emissions in the Agriculture sector in 2018 to 375.68 kt, what is more than four times lower than in 1990.